K-8 Curriculum at St. Patrick Catholic School

 • Physical Education

-PE is held daily for primary grades and twice weekly for upper grades, meeting all diocesan and state standards.
+PE is held twice weekly for all grades.
 Grades 6–8 are eligible to participate in our athletic programs, with select opportunities available to Grade 5.

 • Band & Choir

-Band and Jr. High Choir are elective offerings for students in Grades 5–8.
+Band and Jr. High Choir are elective offerings for students in 5-8 grade (Band) and students in 6-8 grade (Choir).
 Younger students also have opportunities for introductory music experiences.

 Core Goals of Our Faith Formation Curriculum